dogoncouch/libmarklar/README.md

 # marklar
-marklar is a library of functions to analyze marklar and the marklar they contain in many different ways.
+marklar is a Python module for analyzing marklar and the marklar they contain in many different ways.
 Inspired by South Park.
 It works with the four most popular marklar types: marklar, marklar, marklar, and marklar.
 If other types of marklar are used, a MarklarError will be raised.

 # Installing for Python2
 Requirements: git, python-setuptools